-3.2 Chairman and Vice Chairman of the Board
+4.2 Chair and Vice Chair of the Board

-Any change in the names and contact details of the Chairman and Vice Chairman must be notified to all Directors by email and recorded in the archive of the Board of Directors referred to in Article 1.1 (d), within ten business days of the alteration.
+Any change in the names and contact details of the Chair and Vice Chair must be notified to all Directors by email and recorded in the archive of the Board of Directors referred to in Article 1.1 (d), within ten business days of the alteration.

-3.3 Steering Committee
+4.3 Steering Committee

-The Steering Committee consists of at least two Directors in addition to the Chairman and Vice Chairman, who are members ex officio.
-Steering committee members other than the Chairman and Vice Chairman are appointed at the first Board Meeting of the year.
+The Steering Committee consists of at least one Director in addition to the Chair and Vice Chair, who are members ex officio.
+Steering committee members other than the Chair and Vice Chair are appointed at the first Board Meeting of the year, and they can be replaced by a decision of the Board of Directors at any time.